OUR

 Jacob Walker

-In March 2014 Jacob Walker had surgery to remove a malignant Grade II astrocytoma glioma brain tumor.
+In March 2014 Jacob Walker had surgery to remove a malignant Grade II astrocytoma glioma brain tumour.
 A mere six months later, he completed the 2014 New York City Marathon, raising money for brain cancer research.
+A few years later Jacob became a father to two gorgeous children.

 Kat Miller